-The University is pleased to introduce a new one card ID system the "HawksCard."
+The official ID of for Chowan University faculty, staff, and others is the "HawksCard."
 Your HawksCard has many uses.
 In addition to being your primary means of personal identification on campus, your HawksCard will be used for:

-- > Entry access to your residence hall, the Jenkins Center, Perspectives, and checking out materials in the Whitaker Library. - To check out games and equipment in the Hawks Nest and Jenkins Center - Access to your meal plan and Dining \$ in the cafeteria and Murf's - > Access to laundry services and Laundry \$ in the residence halls - > Access to projected student account credit balances (Bookstore Voucher \$), if applicable - > Depositing dollars (HawksBucks) on your HawksCard, that you can use as you wish in the cafeteria, Murf's, the Bookstore, or campus laundry rooms. - Online Access (eAccounts) to deposit funds to your HawksBucks account and to check your HawkCard related balances. - > Other uses for the card will be rolled out in the future.
+- Entry access to your residence hall, the Jenkins Center, Perspectives, and checking out materials in the Whitaker Library. - To check out games and equipment in the Hawks Nest and Jenkins Center - Access to your meal plan and Dining \$ in the cafeteria and Murf's - Access to laundry services and Laundry \$ in the residence halls - Access to projected student account credit balances (Bookstore Voucher \$), if applicable

+- Depositing dollars (HawksBucks) on your HawksCard, that you can use as you wish in the cafeteria, Murf's, the Bookstore, or campus laundry rooms. - Online Access (e-Accounts) to deposit funds to your HawksBucks account and to check your HawksCard related balances. - Other uses for the card will be rolled out in the future.